Skip to main content

 Treatment for diabetes aims to keep your blood glucose levels as normal as possible and to control your symptoms.
 This is to prevent health problems developing later in life.

-If you've been diagnosed with type 2 diabetes, your GP will be able to explain your condition in detail to help you understand your treatment.
+If you've been diagnosed with type 2 diabetes, your GP can explain your condition in detail to help you understand your treatment.

 You will be given advice on diet and exercise to improve control of your blood glucose.